pyoceans/pyCO2/README.txt

 This project is an effort to bring the CO2SYS software to the scientific community that uses python as their main programing language.

-CO2SYS calculates the two carbonate system parameters given any other two of the four measurable carbonate system parameters (together with the inorganic carbon speciation and the saturation of calcite and aragonite).
-In addition to the calculated results, the software reports the sensitivity of the calculated parameters to uncertainties in input parameters, constants, and etc.
+The PyCO2 use any two parameters from carbonate system (plus dissolved boron) to calculate all parameters (pCO2, [CO2], [HCO3− ],[CO32= ], pH, DIC, and TA) for a given T, S,and P. In addition, the software will asso report the sensitivity of the calculated parameters to uncertainties in input parameters, constants, and etc.